Additional Explorer Features

 File upload

 The Explorer supports file upload for servers that support the GraphQL multipart request spec.
-To run an that requires files as input, click + Add files in the Explorer's Variables tab:
+To run an operation that requires files as input, click + Add files at the bottom of the Explorer's Variables tab.

 Local development